The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 Files, versions, naming, folders, tracking what’s done.
 This is the burnout-prevention hat.

-Beginner win: Keep one “final” folder, one “in progress” folder, and name versions so you stop losing work.
+Beginner win: Maintain one In Progress folder and one Final folder.
+Name versions so you stop losing work.

 -